Generic name: procarbazine [ pro-CAR-ba-zeen ]

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

-Do not receive a "live" vaccine while using procarbazine.
-The vaccine may not work as well during this time, and may not fully protect you from disease.
+Do not receive a "live" vaccine while using Matulane.
+The vaccine may not work as well and may not fully protect you from disease.
 Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 avocados, bananas, figs, papaya, raisins, and sauerkraut;

-cheese -- especially aged or processed cheeses (American, blue, boursault, brie, camembert, cheddar, gruyere, mozzarella, parmesan, romano, roquefort, Swiss);
+aged cheeses, including blue, boursault, brie, camembert, cheddar, gruyere, mozzarella, parmesan, Romano, Roquefort, and Swiss;

 soy sauce, miso soup, bean curd, fava beans; or

-Eating tyramine while you are taking procarbazine can raise your blood pressure to dangerous levels, causing life-threatening side effects.
+Eating tyramine while you are taking Matulane can raise your blood pressure to dangerous levels, causing life-threatening side effects.

 diarrhea that is watery;